plainlystated/xencap/README.md

 ## Docs
 This plugin is a light-weight wrapper around xenapi, which unfortunately isn't well documented.
 I use [this PDF](http://support.citrix.com/servlet/KbServlet/download/25589-102-666255/xenenterpriseapi.pdf) as a reference.

+## SSL
+If your xen server uses a self-signed certificate for its HTTPS site (which is the default for XCP, at least), you'll get an SSL error along the lines of "certificate verify failed".
+Unfortunately, the xenapi library doesn't provide an easy way to specify the correct SSL certificate), so the only option for now is to use `:ignore_ssl_errors => true` when calling `xencap.setup`.
+This should only be done in a trusted environment.
+Someday I hope somebody writes a better xenapi library.